MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 You can access this information in the following ways:

-- For publicly available Store apps, the Terms of Use and Privacy Policy are available on [AppSource](https://appsource.microsoft.com).
-Search for an application and navigate to its **Details + Support** tab to see the **Legal** section for the links.
+- For publicly available Store apps, links to Terms of Use, Privacy Policy, and Support are available on [AppSource](https://appsource.microsoft.com).
+Search for an application and navigate to its **Details + Support** tab for the links.

    :::image type="content" source="../../media/app-support-legal-info.png" alt-text="{alt-text}":::